costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

 be.
-Academic freedom in its real and proper definitional sense is important (the right to speak truth to power) but we should not demean it by saying that it is about one's right to lock knowledge away from those who cannot pay.
+Academic freedom in its real and proper definitional sense is important (the right to speak truth to power) but we should not demean it by saying that it is about one's right to lock knowledge away from those who cannot pay.</p>

-When I say things like this, I am told I am anarchistic, that I want to destroy tradition, and that I am somehow an enemy of quality in academia.
+<p>When I say things like this, I am told I am anarchistic, that I want
+to destroy tradition, and that I am somehow an enemy of quality in academia.
 I have also been told that this coercive soft-power structure of proprietary publishing doesn't even exist (usually by